KelvinTegelaar/CIPP/docs/user/usingcipp/endpointmanagement/autopilotprofiles.md

 ## Overview

-There are two main pages to the Autopilot Profiles within the CIPP App
+There are two main pages related to Autopilot Profiles in CIPP.

-### Add Profiles - Overview
+### Add Profile - Overview

 This page will allow you to add Autopilot profiles, Autopilot profiles allow you to setup devices exactly how you want them.
 You can create multiple profiles with this Wizard.

-#### Add Profiles - Details
+#### Add Profile - Details

 * Display Name
 * Description